mrmiffmiff/odin-recursion/README.md

 # odin-recursion
-Some basic recursive functions for The Odin Project
+Some basic recursive functions for The Odin Project.
+Not making it too complicated plus this is something I already know.